LusciousPear/sossity-pipeline-java-sample/README.md

 1. Make sure Java 1.8 is installed, Oracle JDK preferred
 1. To try different transformations, the only file you need to change is /home/bradford/proj/sossity-pipeline-java-sample/src/main/java/com/acacia/timestamppipeline/TimestampPipeline.java -- remember to adhere to the envelope format.
-1. re-compile with "mvn package"
+1. Re-compile pipeline sample with "mvn package"
 1. To build multiple pipelines, clone this repo multiple times and change the <artifactId>timestamppipeline</artifactId> in pom.xml to change the JAR name.
 1. Refer to test-data/config.clj to change the pipeline topology as well as sample input data.
 The only fields you need to edit are :pipelines, :sources, :sinks, :edges
 1. After compiling pipelines and editing config file, run ./simulate.sh <path-to-config> again.